pannusimran/Project/README.md

 # 3)steps to make it work or to use it in my project.

 The basic steps that were involved in making the project is as follows:
-i) We created a layout of the app , that finds appealing to the user, with the help of android studio. ii) We had coded the images to fit to its size and perform vaious animations.(few of the codes of the animation are mentioned bellow)
+<li> i) We created a layout of the app , that finds appealing to the user, with the help of android studio.</li>
+<li> ii) We had coded the images to fit to its size and perform vaious animations.(few of the codes of the animation are mentioned bellow)</li>

 <a href="https://imgflip.com/gif/2mbgg0"><img src="https://i.imgflip.com/2mbgg0.gif" title="made at imgflip.com"/></a>